 I led a foraging expedition out into the wilds of Yonkers over the weekend, and due to the wet winter and early onset of spring weather, the ramp population was particularly abundant this year.
 We ended up having a good deal of leftover greens, which we divided amongst ourselves.
 To offset the gout inducing meat binge we had on Saturday, I decided to go with something fresh and light: Ramp Pesto with home made tagliatelle.

-Add the ramps, olive oil, pine nuts, ricotta kosher salt and pepper to a blender or food processor.
-Blitz until there are no big chunks remaining, but there should still be some texture to the pesto (i.e. you don't want to puree it).
+- Add the ramps, olive oil, pine nuts, ricotta salt and pepper to a blender or food processor.
+Spin until it's mostly smooth, but there is still a bit of texture to the pesto (i.e. you don't want to puree it)

-Boil the pasta according to the package directions in salted water until just al dente.
+- Boil the pasta in well salted water according to the package directions.
 Drain, reserving a little of the pasta water.
 Return the pasta to the pot and add the pesto.
-Toss to coat evenly, adding pasta water as needed if it starts sticking together.
+Toss to coat evenly, adding pasta water if it starts sticking together

 - Plate and serve with lemon wedges for squeezing